volodymyrhudyma/blog/content/blog/2020-07-04-client-side-vs-server-side-rendering-in-react-what-should-i-use.md

 ---
 title: Client-side vs server-side rendering in React.
-What should I use?
+What to choose?
 tag:
   - JavaScript
 teaser: Server-side rendering has become increasingly popular in recent years.